tilledminds/OPNsense-Dashboard-2025/README.md

 To import the dashboard, copy the JSON in [OPNsense-Grafana-Dashboard.json](OPNsense-Grafana-Dashboard.json) and navigate to Dashboards -> Import and paste under Import via panel json.

+#### Install Worldmap Panel

+You will also need to install the world map panel on Grafana.
+Navigate to the cog wheel -> Plugins -> search for "Worldmap" and install the plugin

 The Config for the dashboard relies on the variables defined within the dashboard in Grafana.
 When importing the dashboard, make sure to select your datasource.

 Dashboard Settings -> Variables

 WAN - $WAN is a static variable defined so that a separate dashboard panel can be created for WAN interfaces stats.
 Use a comma-separated list for multiple WAN interfaces.

 LAN - $LAN uses a regex to remove any interfaces you don't want to be grouped as LAN.
 The filtering happens in the "Regex" field.
 I use a negative lookahead regex to match the interfaces I want excluded.
 It should be pretty easy to understand what you need to do here.
-I have excluded igb0 (WAN) and igb1,igb2,igb3 (only used to host vlans).
+I have excluded igb0 (WAN) and igb1,igb2,igb3 (only used to host vlans)..

-### Install world-map panel

-You will also need to install the world map panel on Grafana.
-Navigate to the cog wheel -> Plugins -> search for "Worldmap" and install the plugin.

 Lastly, I don't recommend setting the time range beyond 24 hours, due to how many data points that will return in grafana.